Samhi Hotels Q1 FY26: Decoding the Future of Indian Hospitality After a 353% Profit Surge

 June'25 11.7%

-The standout in Q1 FY26 is the significant jump in profitability.
-Consolidated EBITDA increased by a robust 18.6% YoY to ₹1,056 million, with margins expanding from 35.0% to 36.8%.
-This margin improvement, despite a temporary revenue slowdown in May, speaks volumes about the company’s operational efficiency and cost management capabilities.
+The real star of Q1 FY26 was the dramatic improvement in profitability.
+Consolidated EBITDA increased by a robust 18.6% YoY to ₹1,056 million, outpacing revenue growth and leading to a margin expansion from 35.0% in Q1 FY25 to 36.8%.
+This indicates strong operational leverage and effective cost management.

-The bottom line tells an even more compelling story: PAT soared by a remarkable 353.8% YoY to ₹192 million.
-While a one-time income of ~₹91 million (due to a write-off of unamortized premium) provided a tailwind, the underlying operational strength, coupled with significantly reduced finance costs, truly drove this surge.
+The bottom line tells an even more compelling story: Profit After Tax (PAT) soared by an astounding 353.8% YoY to ₹192 million from ₹42 million in Q1 FY25.
+While a one-time income of ~₹91 million (related to the write-off of an unamortized premium) provided a boost, the underlying operational strength and significantly reduced finance costs were the primary drivers.
+This confirms that the core business is not only growing but becoming substantially more profitable, showcasing management’s adeptness at enhancing shareholder value.

 Total Income 2,873 2,542 +13.0% 11,387